Scotland – Orkney, Hoy and John O’Groats | Wild Photography Holidays - Photography & Adventure Travel

 Day 1: John O’Groats

-WPH will arrange a transfer from Inverness to John O’Groats and our hotel close to Duncansby head.
-Inverness is well connected by train and flights, we will specify a time for the transfers.
+WPH will arrange a transfer from Inverness to John O’Groats and our hotel close to the castle of Mey and Duncansby head.
+Inverness is well connected by train and flights.
+You will probably need to stay in Inverness the night before Day 1 as we hope to be driving North by mid-morning.
 You are welcome to drive yourself to our first night hotel and it will be possible to leave your car on the mainland when we sail to Orkney.
-We will meet together as a group for the first time at 18.45 for introductions, a trip briefing and dinner at our Hotel.
-(D)

 Day 2: Duncansby Head & Castle Sinclair